Accredited Online Diagnostic Medical Sonography Schools

 To be accepted for this program, applicants must possess an ARDMS or CCI credential along with education from an accredited school or hospital program, have a grade point average of 2.0 or higher, complete the application process, and submit official transcripts.

-Students will be provided with a foundation in the liberal arts and will be able to build on their existing experiences for developing strong problem-solving and critical thinking skills.
+Students will be provided with a foundation in the liberal arts and can build on their existing experiences to develop strong problem-solving and critical-thinking skills.
 They will also have the option of choosing a minor from the following options: history, business administration, healthcare administration, psychology, and management.

 Concordia University offers an online bachelor of science in diagnostic medical sonography degree completion program ideal for licensed sonographers who wish to transfer their previous credits and knowledge into this completion program.
-Students will be able to transfer a maximum of 84 and a minimum of 63 credits.
+Students can transfer a maximum of 84 and a minimum of 63 credits.

 Made up of 120 credits, the program includes courses such as foundations of ultrasound; superficial sonography; sonographic principles and instrumentation; vascular sonography; abdominal sonography; and Ob & Gyn sonography.